finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

     return_code = 'return_code_example' # str | The code of the Returns.
     from_effective_at = 'from_effective_at_example' # str | The start date from which to get the Returns. (optional)
     to_effective_at = 'to_effective_at_example' # str | The end date from which to get the Returns. (optional)
-    period = 'period_example' # str | Show the Returns on a Daily or Monthly period.
-Defaults to Daily. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Returns.
+    period = 'period_example' # str | The period for which to show the Returns.
+Default value: Daily.
+Available values: Daily, Monthly. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. (optional)

     try: